Monday, July 28, 2014

 And don't have any kids yourself.

 Victoria is one of the most passive people I've ever met and only reacts when something that she dislikes is proposed.
 If asked a question, she typically replies "I don't know."
 When pressed, she will offer only the most basic information and not elaborate.
-Anne, my sister, my brother-in-law and I have all tried to help her, but she doesn't seem to know that she needs help or that we might be able to help her.
-This weighs heavily on Anne, who above all is a helper.
+My partner, my sister, my brother-in-law and I have all tried to help her, but she doesn't seem to know that she needs help or that we might be able to help her.
+This weighs heavily on my partner, who above all is a helper.

 One of the most surprising things to me about Victoria is that she has no questions about anything.
 Apparently she was confused about the air conditioner in her room in Connecticut but never brought it up at the time.
 I only found this out later when I asked her whether she had been hot.
 She did not provide any input into the itinerary that I proposed, and she had no questions and made almost no comments about any of the places that we visited.